open/close all folders

 - The Dementors can be fought off by summoning a creature made of concentrated positive emotion (love or happiness).
 Dementors are embodiments of depression they qualify as Made of Evil, and that Patronuses are made of good (and are immune to all Dark magic).

 - In Good Omens, the demon Ligur is rather nastily killed by holy water.
 Holy water's typical effect on demonic entities such as demons and vampires in fantasy fiction is a common type of this trope.

 - Something of a subversion in that it wasn't sprinkled at him with a chant by a robed holy man; it was weaponized into booby traps and squirt guns by another demon who premeditated his defense.

 - The good/evil lines on Good Omens are all blurred, which is sort of the point; Crowley isn't very evil, but he is still a demon and he still treats holy water with the caution a chemist gives to concentrated acid.

 - All over the place in Left Behind, of course, but most squickily in Glorious Appearing, where a would-be rapist of a returned immortal Christian bursts into flames—but only after being allowed to begin the attack, and even though traditional narratives allow for less violent methods of defense, such as intangibility.

 - In the Inheritance Cycle, this is how Eragon defeats Galbatorix.
-The former casts a spell on the latter that causes him to feel empathy, and thus Galbatorix commits suicide, having been driven mad from feeling the pain of the hundreds of dragons he slaughtered.
+The former casts a spell on the latter that causes him to feel empathy, and thus Galbatorix commits suicide, having been driven mad (well, more than he already was) from feeling the pain of the hundreds of dragons and thousands of people he slaughtered.